20 Years Later, Jonesboro Shooting Survivors Conflicted Over Parkland

 Emotions resurface

-The shooters, Golden and Johnson, were convicted of murder and sent to juvenile prison.
+The shooters, Andrew Golden and Mitchell Johnson, were convicted of murder and sent to juvenile prison.
 But by law they were released on their 21st birthdays with no criminal records.

 Their release frightened the victims at Westside and worried the town of Jonesboro.
-Would the shooters return and try to finish what they'd started?
-Johnson eventually was re-arrested for other crimes and was sentenced to federal prison.
+Would the shooters return and try to finish what they had started?
+Johnson eventually was rearrested for other crimes and was sentenced to federal prison.
 Golden changed his name and moved away.

 Barnhill is deeply bitter that Golden is free.
-He says it combines with his survivors' guilt to make for an emotional stew that he is desperate to leave behind.
+He says it combines with his survivor's guilt to make for an emotional stew that he is desperate to leave behind.

 For the Westside victims, the recent Florida shooting has elicited a range of emotions.
 Some felt it was too soon for the Parkland students to step in front of the cameras.
-Others didn't think turning anger into political activism was appropriate and many didn't like the direction of the student activism itself —gun control.
+Others didn't think turning anger into political activism was appropriate and many didn't like the direction of the student activism itself — gun control.

 The dialogue online, which picked up right after the shooting, was respectful but increasingly strained.
 One side said more guns were the answer, teachers with guns, guards with guns, the schools must arm themselves and be prepared.
 Others believed that prevention, not preparation is the answer — but in this group they were in the minority.

-"I think it's sad we've come to this, that I have to send my second grade daughter to school and expect that a teacher is going to have to protect her," said Heather Brand, 31, who survived the shooting, married another survivor, and is now a middle school teacher herself in the Jonesboro area.
+"I think it's sad we've come to this, that I have to send my second-grade daughter to school and expect that a teacher is going to have to protect her," said Heather Brand, 31, who survived the shooting, married another survivor, and is now a middle school teacher herself in the Jonesboro area.
 "To me, that's crazy."

 The memories are still so raw that Brand excuses herself when her school holds active-shooter preparedness drills.
 She named one of her daughters after a young girl who died in the shooting.

-For Cody Barnhill, the activism of students across the country after the Florida shooting has made him happier and more hopeful for the country than he has ever been.
-He and Inboden plan to travel to Washington Saturday to join the 'March for Our Lives.'
+For Barnhill, the activism of students across the country after the Florida shooting has made him happier and more hopeful for the country than he has ever been.
+He and Inboden plan to travel to Washington Saturday to join the "March for Our Lives."

 Inboden said at first some Westside survivors resented that the march would again overshadow their grief on the anniversary.